 Chocolate Chip Cookie Pie is a gigantic chocolate chip cookie tucked into a flaky pie crust.
 Along with a scoop of vanilla ice cream, it’s a delicious dessert that everyone will love!

 Chocolate chip cookie lovers—this is the recipe for you!
-Cookie Pie combines a gooey chocolate chip cookie with a pie crust to create a sweet and decadent dessert.
+Chocolate Chip Cookie Pie combines a gooey chocolate chip cookie with a store-bought pie crust to create a sweet and decadent dessert.

 And it’s even easier to make than cookies.
-There’s no cookie scooping required, and you don’t even have to wait for the butter to soften (we’ll melt it instead).
-You also don’t need any special equipment—just a bowl and a spoon.
+There’s no cookie scooping required (just like with these Toll House Cookie Bars) and you don’t even have to wait for the butter to soften.

 This would be a great baking project to get kids involved in.
 They can measure, stir, and pour, and then watch as the cookie pie rises in the oven.
 I still love to turn on the oven light to watch for myself!

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.